hanami/guides/content/v2.0/application/config.md

 ### `middleware`

 Configures the Rack middleware stack to be used by the app's router.
+Defaults to an empty middleware stack.

-Use `use` to append a middleware.
+Add a middleware with `use`:

 ```ruby
 # config/app.rb